Learning to Be Cautious: Learning to Be Cautious

-which is the (normalized) $\gamma$-discounted expected return for taking action $a$ in state $s$ under reward function $\reward$ and discount factor $\gamma$, before following policy $\policy$ thereafter.

-\textbf{Extrapolation.} Since we are primarily interested in examining the agent's \emph{behavior} in novel situations about which they have never received feedback, we do not define a reward function for the novel MDP.
-We assess the agent's behavior in the novel MDP qualitatively.
-Here we focus on only reward uncertainty; investigating caution with transition uncertainty needs further investigation both theoretically and practically.
+\textbf{Extrapolation.} Since we are primarily interested in examining the agent's \emph{behavior} in novel situations about which they have never received feedback, \emph{we do not define a reward function for the novel MDP}.
+Our primary concern is not whether the agent might learn quickly in novel situations or how it adapts after experiencing novel states and then rewards, but rather understanding its zero-shot behavior when facing the unfamiliar.
+Therefore, the agent does not perform any adaptation after seeing novel states, like other works~\parencite{Zintgraf2020VariBAD,zhang2020cautious,filos2020can,rigter2021risk}.
+Instead, we assess the agent's behavior in the novel MDP qualitatively, looking at the degree to which its actions in novel settings represent cautious behavior.
+Furthermore, we will focus on only reward uncertainty; investigating caution (and risk-aversion more generally) with transition uncertainty needs further investigation both theoretically and practically.

 A straightforward approach for the agent to formulate goals for the novel MDP is to extrapolate the familiar reward function.
 Ordinary RL planning algorithms can then be applied to generate a policy that will perform well if the novel and familiar MDPs are very similar.
 Extrapolation can be done with conventional regression methods, \eg/, we can model the reward function as a neural network and train its parameters by applying an optimization algorithm like stochastic gradient descent to minimize the network's mean squared error.
-A natural approach, given an extrapolated reward function model, $\hat{\reward}$, is then to behave according to an optimal policy, \eg/, in each state $s$, set $\policy^{\optimalPolicyLabel(\hat{\reward})}(a \given s) = 1$, where action $a$ is the first action (under an arbitrary ordering) that maximizes $q_s(\cdot, \policy^{\optimalPolicyLabel(\hat{\reward})}; \hat{\reward})$.
+A natural approach, given such an extrapolated reward function model, $\hat{\reward}$, is then to behave according to an optimal policy with respect to that reward, $\optimalPolicyLabel(\hat{\reward})$.
 This approach will represent a simple non-cautious baseline in our experiments.